How To Make A Topiary With Live Boxwood Cuttings

 I didn’t like the look of it, so I removed the green floral tape and replaced it with pieces of twine.

-Next, you will insert your stem/stick inside the center of the stirofoam.
+Next, you will insert your stick or dowel inside the center of the stirofoam.
 I would recommend securing that with a little hot glue, as well.

 You don’t necessarily need to add a dowel stick beside your topiary stalk unless you are using a fairly small or flimsy stick.
-Then you might want to add the dowel for stability.
+Then you might want it for stability.

 adding your boxwood cuttings